zpz/zpz.github.io/_posts/2022-09-04-multiprocessing-with-conveniences.md

 ---
 layout: post
-title: Python multiprocessing with a few added conveniences
+title: A few Convenience Utilities for Python Multiprocessing
 excerpt_separator: <!--excerpt-->
 tags: [Python, concurrency]
 ---

 In my use of Python's `multiprocessing` module, from time to time I'm bothered by the lack of two convenience features, one concerning exception visibility, and the other concerning logging.
-I've created a subclass of `Process` to add these convenience capabilities.<!--excerpt-->
+I've created a subclass of `Process` to add these features.<!--excerpt-->

-## Subclassing `Process` to return worker results and exceptions
+## Subclassing Process to return worker results and exceptions

 Usually, we use `multiprocessing` like this: